andreav/swgit/doc/readme/_build/text/readme.init.txt

           DONE
       DONE

-      PLEASE VERIFY EVERITHING IS OK, THEN:
+      PLEASE VERIFY EVERYTHING IS OK, THEN:
              If you are on your origin repository, that's all.
              If you are on a clone, push it on origin with: swgit branch -s 1/0/0/0/andreav/INT/develop